PsychoLlama/expect-enzyme/README.md

 > Negation: `.toNotHaveState()`

 #### `.toHaveRendered(element)`
-Asserts the component rendered the given value.
+Asserts the component rendered the given value, or just that it rendered _something_.

 ```js
 // The first event looks exactly like this.